suriyahgit/CameraTrapChallenge/custom-yolov7/README.md

 ```
 labelImg
 ```
-A qt window will open, in that window, use the `Open Dir` button and use this `~/data/train/images` directory to open the training image to label each and every image one by one.
-Press the Change Save directory to create a `labels` directory in `~/data/train/labels` to save the label for each and every images that's labelled.
-Make sure to select the format to `Yolo` in that qt window.
+To label the training images, open the qt window and use the `Open Dir` button to select the `~/data/train/images` directory.
+Then, use the qt window to label each image one by one.
+To save the labels for each image, press the `Change Save directory` button and create a `labels` directory in `~/data/train/labels`.
+Make sure to select the format as `Yolo` in the qt window.
+This will allow the labeled images and their corresponding labels to be used for training the yolov7 model.

 To install dependencies for training:-
 ```